Harvard-IACS/2024-AC215/README.md

 ## Course Components

-- **Weekly Sessions:** Structured lectures focusing on the core topics.
+- **Sessions:** Structured lectures focusing on the core topics.
-- **Office Hours:** This is a dedicated period where you can consult with your TF for any questions, clarifications, or guidance you may require for your course project.
+- **Office Hours:** Dedicated time with your Teaching Fellow (TF) for questions, clarifications, or project guidance.
-- **Assignments**: There will be 3 individual assingments.
+- **Individual Assignments (3):** These assignments ensure you grasp key learning objectives.
-- **Team Projects:** Collaborative assignments that culminate in the creation of a fully functional AI app.
+- **Team Projects:** Collaborate with classmates to build a fully functional AI application.
-- **Discussion Forums:** Platforms for peer-to-peer learning, discussions, and knowledge sharing.
+- **Discussion Forums:** Engage in peer-to-peer learning, discussions, and knowledge sharing.
 - **Supplementary Readings:** To complement the topics covered in lectures and enrich your academic comprehension, a selection of readings has been curated.
 As this is an evolving field, the ability to continuously update your knowledge through independent reading is an integral part of the course.

 **Team Projects: Project-Based Learning: Crafting Your Own AI Solutions**

-In the dynamic realm of AI and MLOps, hands-on experience is paramount.
+In the dynamic realm of AI and AI-Ops, hands-on experience is paramount.
 This course encourages each student to bring a unique perspective by working on self-conceived projects.
 Here's what you need to know:

 **1. Crafting Your AI Project:**
 - Students are expected to conceptualize and develop their own projects.
 While our teaching staff is here to provide ideas and guidance, the core objective is for each student to nurture and shape their original initiative.